pseudo-su/graphql-foosball/src/01_implement-query-typedefs/TASK.md

 The following describes details about the data model:

+- A user
+  - Can own many tables
+  - Can own many leagues
 - A table
   - Is owned by a user
   - Can be assigned to multiple leagues